omm-prakash/OPS-Mart/README.md

 #### Prerequisites

-First make sure you have [Conda](https://docs.conda.io/en/latest/) installed on your system.
-Neither you may setup your environment using pip.
+First, make sure you have [Conda](https://docs.conda.io/en/latest/) installed on your system.
+You may setup your environment using pip.

-##### Create Conda Environment
+##### Create a Conda Environment
 Use the provided `environment.yml` file to create a Conda environment named "grocery".
 ```bash
 conda env create -f environment.yml